Ratchet Straps

 What Should I Do My Ratchet Strap Breaks? – If you find that your ratchet straps have become damaged or unable to be used to secure cargo chances safely are you may be able to replace just the broken part of the strap and reuse the good part of the ratchet strap.
 You can find out more about our Ratchet Strap Replacement Straps by clicking HERE

 How Many Ratchet Straps Do I Need? – Ultimately every application may require a different amount of ratchet straps depending on the physical size and the weight of the cargo itself.
-One factor you will want to think about is if a strap were to brake going down the road would your cargo remain safe?
-This is why we almost always suggest using at least four or more ratchet straps for most normal cargo securement applications that are on the road.
+One factor you will want to consider is if a strap were to brake going down the road would your cargo remain safe?
+This is why we almost always suggest using at least four or more ratchet straps for most normal cargo securement applications on the road.

-This number can increase by shape and weight but gives you a general amount to provide you with extra wiggle room if something were to break or a sudden brake, lane change, or accident.
+This number can increase by shape and weight but gives you a general amount to provide extra wiggle room if something breaks or a sudden brake, lane change, or accident.
 You can learn more about how Working Load Limits are tested and how many straps you need based on your application by clicking on our everything you need to know about working load limits HERE.

 What are the Benefits of Heavy-Duty Webbing? – One of the added benefits of using heavy-duty polyester tie-down webbing is the added protection against potential cuts.
 Something to remember though when using this webbing is straps are only as strong as the weakest link on the strap meaning if the webbing is extremely strong, but the hardware itself is weak there will be no additional rating for the strap.
 However, in circumstances such as heavier-duty hardware or someone who finds that they are going through webbing often from friction burns or cuts, this can help make your webbing last longer depending on how it is cared for while in use.